Jezzamonn/fourier/content.md

 - How do musical tuners use Fourier transforms?
 - How do equalizer displays use Fourier transforms?
 - Why do we need use Fourier transforms to tell how loud something is?
-- How do we do a Fourier transform of a whole song, rather than just a wave?

-If you're interested in the underlying principles of how it works, here are some questions you can use to guide your research:
+I skipped most of the math stuff here, but if you're interested in the underlying principles of how it works, here are some questions you can use to guide your research:

 - How do you mathematically represent a Fourier transform?
-- What's the difference between a continuous time Fourier transform and a discrete time fourier transform?
+- What's the difference between a continuous time Fourier transform and a discrete time Fourier transform?
-- What are the other types of frequency domain transforms (Fourier transform is not the only one!)
 - How do you computationally do a Fourier transform?
-- What window functions and why would you use them?
+- What are window functions and why would you use them?

 ## Further 'reading'